toyoaki/eloquent-javascript/README.md

 # eloquent-javascript
 Eloquent Javascript Book Exercises

-ch07 - elife project
+Extras:

-Created a custom animated representation of the world and its elements using D3.
+- Created a custom animated representation of the world and its elements using D3 for ch07 - elife project.